SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/github_feedback.md

 ```

 You can then start your interview, and select the Feedback link in the footer.
 Fill in the feedback interview, and submit the feedback.
 If
-you setup GitHub integration, there should be a link to the newly-created GitHub issue.
+you setup [`github issues` in the config block above](#configuration), there should be a link to the newly-created GitHub issue.
 Otherwise, you can view the feedback [using the feedback browsing interview](#how-to-browse-feedback-on-the-server).

 ## How to get reviews in an interview